risawitama/verbose-potato/README.md

-## Me and my mates are in a band called Duvet.
-We're a cover band.
+## Mountains aren't just funny, they are hill areas